Instant Pot Chicken and Vegetables

 • Pat dry chicken pieces and season them with salt and pepper.

-• Once done, set the chicken aside and add the broth, using a wooden spoon scrape up any brown bits from the bottom to avoid the burn notice.
+• Once done, set the chicken aside and add the broth, using a wooden spoon, scrape up any brown bits from the bottom to avoid the burn notice.

 • Add the trivet to the bottom.

 • Add chicken pieces on top of the vegetables.
+Top with fresh rosemary sprigs.

 • Sprinkle with parsley and serve.